ShaneHarvey/specifications/source/transactions/transactions.rst

 ~~~~~~~~~~~~

 Starting in MongoDB 4.0, any command error may include a top level
-“errorLabels” field.
+"errorLabels" field.
 The field contains an array of string error labels.

 TransientTransactionError
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Any command error that includes the “TransientTransactionError” error label in the “errorLabels” field.
+Any command error that includes the "TransientTransactionError" error label in the "errorLabels" field.
 Any network error or server selection error encountered running any command besides commitTransaction in a transaction.
 In the case of command errors, the server adds the label;
 in the case of network errors or server selection errors where the